MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 - [Enable User Assignment][userassignment] on Service B
 - [Expose at least one app role][exposeapprole] on Service B, which Service A can ask permission for.
 The `AllowedMemberTypes` for this role needs to include `Application`.
 - [Request app permission to the role of Service B][configurepermission] from the Service A app registration by opening its application registration "API permissions" section where you can add permissions to access Service B. Any application roles Service B exposes can be found as an "Application Permission" which can be requested.
 (This is different from "delegated permissions" which are permissions which you'd grant the application on behalf of a user.
 In this scenario, using a client-credential flow, there is no user, only an application.)
-- Grant Admin Consent on Service A: as [application permissions][aadpermissiontypes] can only be consented by an admin, Admin consent will need to be given for the application permissions (the app roles from Service B) requested by Service A
+- Grant Admin Consent on Service A: as [application permissions][aadpermissiontypes] can only be consented by an admin or the owner of Service B.  This consent will need to be given for the application permissions (the app roles from Service B) requested by Service A.

 #### Access Restrictions leveraging Service Endpoints

 Besides the application-layer inter-service authorization, this scenario also locks down communications on the network layer.
 To do so, the web app for Service A is configured with [Regional VNet Integration][regionalvnet].
-This causes any outbound communications from Service A to happen from a private ip from within the ip range assigned to the integration subnet.
+This causes any outbound communications from Service A to happen from a private IP from within the IP range assigned to the integration subnet.

-In order for Service B, using [Access Restrictions][accessrestrictions], to be able to restrict inbound ip addresses to the range assigned to the integration subnet from Service A, [Service Endpoints][svcep] need to be enabled towards `Microsoft.Web`.
+In order for Service B, using [Access Restrictions][accessrestrictions], to be able to restrict inbound IP addresses to the range assigned to the integration subnet from Service A, [Service Endpoints][svcep] need to be enabled towards `Microsoft.Web`.

 <!-- A bullet list of components in the architecture (including all relevant Azure services) with links to the product documentation.